Sibundeni/Smart-meat-monitoring-system-while-in-transit/README.md

 # Smart Meat Monitoring System While in Transit

-This project is a real-time IoT-based monitoring system developed to ensure safe and efficient meat transportation.
+This project is a real time IoT based monitoring system developed to ensure safe and efficient meat transportation.
 It uses an ESP32 microcontroller connected to multiple sensors to track temperature, humidity, motion, and light conditions inside a delivery truck.
 Data is transmitted via Wi-Fi to a Flask server, stored in a MySQL database, and accessed through a secure web dashboard for both real-time and historical analysis.

 ---